deuterium-software/Deuterium/README.md

 See <a href="https://github.com/AregPrograms/Deuterium/blob/main/help.md">help.md</a> for all commands.

 ## Download
-Check the <a href="https://github.com/AregPrograms/Deuterium/releases/tag/BETA">latest release</a>, and some installer executable files should be present.
-Once (or if) you find the executable right for you, install it and begin installing Deuterium.
+Check the <a href="https://github.com/AregPrograms/Deuterium/releases/tag/BETA">latest release</a>.
+Read the <b>Download</b> section for information on how to install.

 If something goes wrong, follow these steps: